Robert F. Travis: World War II

 In March 1939, Travis went to the 72d Bombardment Squadron at Hickam Field, Hawaii, to serve as operations officer and a flight commander.
 In July 1939, he became its commanding officer.
 He then became materiel officer of the 5th Bombardment Group in September 1940, and was promoted to major on 31 January 1941.
 In May 1941, he returned to the United States, where he was assigned to the 29th Bombardment Group at MacDill Field, Florida, as the commanding officer of the 43d Bombardment Squadron.
 He was subsequently elevated to Executive Officer and then commander of the 29th Bombardment Group, with the rank of lieutenant colonel from 5 January 1942, and colonel from 1 March 1942.
 He moved with the 29th Bombardment Group in June 1942, when it was relocated to Gowen Field in Boise, Idaho.
 In September 1942, he became the commanding officer of the 15th Bombardment Training Wing at Gowen Field.
 He moved with it to Sioux City Army Air Base in Iowa, in February 1943.
 He was promoted to brigadier general on 4 May 1943.
 In July, he became the Commanding General of the I Bomber Command at El Paso Army Airfield in Texas.

 Travis was next assigned to the European Theater of Operations, and assumed command of the 41st Combat Bombardment Wing of the Eighth Air Force based at RAF Molesworth in England on 16 September 1943.
-Travis flew 35 missions over enemy-occupied territory, including a mission to destroy the Focke-Wulf AGO Flugzeugwerke fighter plant in Oschersleben, Germany, on 11 January 1944, for which the wing received a Distinguished Unit Citation.
+Flying the Boeing B-17 Flying Fortress, Travis flew 35 missions over enemy-occupied territory, including a mission to destroy the Focke-Wulf AGO Flugzeugwerke fighter plant in Oschersleben, Germany, on 11 January 1944, for which the wing received a Distinguished Unit Citation.
 The Eighth Air Force lost 60 bombers that day, 34 of them in the attack on Oschersleben.
 For his services as commander of 41st Combat Bombardment Wing, he was awarded the Distinguished Service Cross, the Silver Star with two oak leaf clusters, the Distinguished Flying Cross with three oak leaf clusters, Air Medal with three oak leaf clusters, the Army Commendation Medal and the Purple Heart.

 Travis returned to the United States in October 1944 and was named Commanding General of the 17th Bombardment Training Wing at Grand Island Army Airfield in Nebraska.
 The wing later moved to Sioux City Army Air Base in Iowa.
 In August 1945, he was assigned to command the Sioux Falls Army Air Field in South Dakota.